Jeysiva-apjs/LearnAcademy-OpenSource/README.md

 # Contribution ideas
 I welcome contributions to the LearnAcademy project.
 If you find any issues or have suggestions for improvements, please create a pull request.
 Make sure to follow the contribution guidelines in the repository.

-##
-1. Implementing a payment gateway
-2. Implementing course content page.
-3. Replacing the JavaScript alert box with a toast or snackbar message

 # License

 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.